AksoEo/admin-dashboard/src/README.md

 This component will render a core data view.

 #### Form
 A submittable form.
-Use with `Validator`.
+Provides a React context for custom validation.
+Will refuse to submit if anything that was registered in the form context returns a validation error.

+##### Field
+Provides layout and optionally validation.

-##### Validator
+##### ValidatedTextField
-A field validator.
-This is very old and should probably be refactored (e.g. it uses `throw` to pass state which is generally a bad idea), but it's used in a lot of places.
-A `Form` will refuse to submit if a validator throws, and the validator will play a shaking animation.
+Special-case validator for text fields.

 #### Segmented, Select
 Various kinds of selection fields.